-The largest percentage (24.5 percent) of Town of Fox Lake residents is between the ages of 25 to 34, the next largest age cohort is ages 35 to 44.
-The largest percentage of Dodge County's residents is in the 45 to 54 age category, 16.7 percent.
+The largest percentage (23 percent) of Town of Fox Lake residents is between the ages of 25 to 34, the next largest age cohort is ages 35 to 44.
+The largest percentage of Dodge County's residents is in the 35 to 44 age category, 17.5 percent.
 The Town of Fox Lake has considerably more residents in the 25 to 34 age cohort than the county.
 Unlike many other communities the Town of Fox Lake has a low percentage of residents in the 5 to 14 age cohort.
-The Town of Fox Lake has a low percentage of residents in the 5 to 14 age cohort.
-The Town of Fox Lake has a low percentage of residents in the 5 to 14 age cohort.
-The Town of Fox Lake's median age is 40.3, which is slightly lower than Dodge County's median age of 40.7.
+The Town of Fox Lake's median age is 36.1, which is slightly lower than Dodge County's median age of 37.